dianeyeo/LeetCode/README.md

 # LeetCode
 	Python and SQL practice on LeetCode

-	Attempt on completing 3 questions daily to prep for technical interviews.
+	Attempt on completing 1 question daily to prep for technical interviews.